Criticism of the Book of Abraham: Defense of the book

 In regards to the connection between the Sensen text and the Kirtland Egyptian Papers, some argue that a relationship exists only because the latter is a product of Smith's scribes (as opposed to Smith himself), who, out of personal curiosity, were trying to reverse-engineer the meaning of the Egyptian hieroglyphs.
 In other words, this hypothesis posits that the scribes wrote down the characters from the Sensen text and then, via speculation, attempted to match the characters with what had been revealed to Smith.
 However, Smith's own diary entries (as collected in the History of the Church) record that in July 1835, he was "continually engaged in translating an alphabet to the Book of Abraham", which suggests Smith was actively involved in the creation of the Kirtland Egyptian Papers, thus weakening this apologetic hypothesis.

-It has also been argued that the methodology used by modern Egyptologists to translate ancient records is unreliable and unstable, and therefore produces flawed and nonsensical translations.
-Thus, the modern translations of the Joseph Smith Papyri as produced by Egyptologists are not to be trusted.
-This line of thinking was used by Nibley in his 1975 book, The Message of the Joseph Smith Papyri.
-He wrote: "To the often asked question, 'Have the Joseph Smith Papyri been translated?'
-The answer is an emphatic no!
-What, then, is the foregoing?
-A mechanical transcription, no more ...
-What we have is a transmission rather than a translation of the text ...
-Though as correct and literal as we can make it, the translation in the preceding chapter is not a translation.
-It is nonsense."

 Finally, it has been proposed that the remaining papyrus fragments are only part of the complete original papyri.
 Contemporary accounts refer to "a long roll" or multiple "rolls" of papyrus.
 In 1968, Keith C. Terry and Walter Whipple estimated that the fragments constituted roughly one-third of Smith's original collection of papyri.
 Later, in 2000, Mormon Egyptologist John Gee provided a graphical comparison of the relative extent of the known fragments to other complete examples of similar scrolls, which indicated the total at about twenty percent.
 Others, however, have challenged this notion, contending that the majority of the papyri have been recovered.
 Andrew Cook and Christopher Smith, for example, argue that, based on a physical analysis of fragments from the scroll of Hôr, only 56 cm could be missing from that scroll.
 This contrasts with an LDS scholar's earlier estimate for the length of the missing portion.
 Still others have suggested that fragments may have only been a starting point for reconstruction.